Free-Radical Damage And Your Skin

 - Vitamin A (more commonly known in skincare as retinol) is a Food and Drug Administration (FDA) approved anti-wrinkle agent that can improve the skin’s appearance.

-When Should I Worry About Free Radical Damage?
+When Should I Worry About Free Radical Skin Damage?

 An ounce of prevention is worth a pound of cure.
 The sooner you introduce antioxidants into your routine, the better.
 How well you care for your skin from a young age and how you limit your sun exposure before you hit your 20s can make a difference in wrinkle formation.
 During young adulthood, you may begin to observe fine lines, crow’s feet and creases related to facial movements.
 Melasma, a brown discoloration due to sun exposure, hormones (birth control pills), pregnancy and certain antibiotics such as tetracycline, may also appear across the cheeks or forehead.